Routable/Haar-Cascade-Facial-Recognition/README.md

 A facial recognition system utilizing the Haar Caascade facial classifier.
 The tools provided include everything needed to generate facial data, and complete the automatic training of an individual face.

 ### Requirements
+python3

+pip

-pip install numpy
+numpy

-pip install opencv-contrib-python
+opencv-contrib-python

-pip install pillow
+pillow